Geyuhao/DoodleJump-on-FPGA/README.md

-# ECE 385 Final Project
+# ECE 385 Final Project (Warning: Do Not Plagiarize)
 We made a Doodle Jump on FPGA!

 This is the final project of the course ECE 385 (UIUC ECE department)